 If you don’t know how to make homemade hummus, you’re missing out.
 Hummus is one of the easiest things you can make quickly, when you want a tasty dip.

-But the trick lies in perfecting the basic hummus recipe first.
+The trick lies in perfecting the basic hummus recipe first.

 How to Make Your Homemade Hummus Taste Yummy